SNCF Class X 73500

 The X73500 is a diesel multiple unit (DMU) train type operated by SNCF.
-They were built between 1999 and 2004 by Alsthom DDF.
+They were built between 1999 and 2004 by Alstom.

 General Information

-The trains are single railcars.
+The trains are single unit railcars.
 The units were ordered jointly with Deutsche Bahn, with their Class 641 units.
+They are powered by two MAN engines and have a top speed of 140 km/h.

 The trains have modern features which were new to TER trains, such as: